-Give Infants Peanuts At 4-6 Months To Prevent Later Peanut Allergies, Says National Institutes Of Heatlh
+Give Infants Peanuts At 4-6 Months To Prevent Later Peanut Allergies, Says National Institutes Of Health

 Over the past few decades, peanut allergies have been dramatically increasing.
 In 1999, just 0.4 percent of kids were known to have peanut allergies.
 By 2010, that figure was 2.0 percent.
 This has led to some rather drastic responses, including causing some schools to completely ban peanuts and peanut butter from school grounds.

-As to why peanut allergies are on the increase, no one is one hundred percent sure why.
+As to why peanut allergies are on the increase, no one is 100 percent sure why.
 Several theories have been put forth, according to Allergy UK, including better hygiene (thus decreasing the number of allergens that children and pregnant moms are exposed to, developing the body’s natural immunity); the consumption of more processed and mass-produced foods instead of fresh foods; and environmental factors.

 “An intriguing possibility is that many… dietary and environmental factors may increase allergy risk by regulating genes which promote an allergic-type immune system.
 Hopefully, our understanding of epigenetics will increase over the coming years, offering new potential strategies by which we might be able to prevent allergy.”